Approach to the Lateral Malleolus

 See Also: Lateral approach to the fibula.

-- To extend the Lateral Malleolus Approach distally, curve the incision down the lateral side of the foot.
+- To extend the *Approach to the Lateral Malleolus distally, curve the incision down the lateral side of the foot.

 - Identify the peroneal tendons and incise the peroneal retinacula.